Skip to main content

 • GatewayAndroidInitializer

 That means app code no longer has to import SmartConnect-branded bootstrap types just to configure local storage or encryption keys.
+The static key/root-key fixtures live in the unpublished :gateway-sdk-android-testing library and are not part of the published AAR; production key material is the Keystore-backed provider the managed entry point wires by default.

-Typical Embedded Runtime Setup
+Managed Production Runtime Setup

 import com.myriad.gateway.sdk.android.host.GatewayAndroidApp

-import com.myriad.gateway.sdk.android.host.GatewayAndroidDeviceFamily
+import com.myriad.gateway.sdk.android.host.GatewayAndroidHostCapabilities

 val app =